 This 2007 Plan shows that onshore emissions of reactive organic compounds and oxides of nitrogen will continue to decrease through 2020, due primarily to on-road mobile source emission reduction measures.
 However, the large emission increases expected to occur in the OCS due to marine shipping activities are dramatic.
-While these offshore emissions may not have the same direct impact on our air as onshore emissions, their magnitude may impair our ability to attain the state 1-hour ozone standard and maintain the federal 8hour ozone standard.
-This 2007 Plan does not contain detailed photochemical modeling that would be required to demonstrate attainment for the state 1-hour ozone standard.
+While these offshore emissions may not have the same direct impact on our air as onshore emissions, their magnitude may impair our ability to comply with state ozone standards and maintain the federal 8-hour ozone standard.